We all know the questions:

 - Kramer, the commandant of Auschwitz and Bergen Belson, also enlisted Moshe to sing him German opera.
 After the war, when Kramer was sentenced to death by hanging, he asked for Moshe to be present.

 - While serving with the Rabbinic services in displaced person camps, Moshe found himself officiating at many marriages.
 He met the Klausenberger Rebbe, who insisted he lead the prayers.
-Moshe recovered his faith and, through strenuous efforts, managed to reconnect with some siblings who survived.
+Moshe managed to reconnect with his Hassidic roots and to serve the Jewish people with his voice and character all over the world, from Johannesburg to Mexico City, ending up in Ottawa where he has been recognized by both Trudeaus for his compassion and wisdom.

 If you have a story to share and wish to participate in this project, get in touch with me: email@example.com.